 - To enhance your ability to discern and connect with lonely people, study, pray about and practice the relational skills described in our free download, Seven Steps to Empathy.

 - If you are lonely or alone, resist the temptation to pull into a shell as Scout did.
 Instead, look around for others who may also long for fellowship and devote yourself to alleviating their loneliness … which may also help to alleviate yours.

 - Pray that God would bring to mind any relationships that have been broken or strained in the past by conflict.
 Review the peacemaking principles that apply to your situation and then reach out to the people God puts on your mind and offer them the gift of reconciliation.
 As illustrated by the true stories in Overcoming Rejection, Reconciled by a Baby Moose and If Your Enemy Needs Electricity, that other person might be longing for you to make the first move.

 - Prayerfully identify a few people in your church or workplace who don’t seem to have many close relationships, possibly because they lack good relational skills.
-Invite them to meet with you weekly to go through our Discovering Relational Wisdom course together, either by using our group study materials or by going through the online course privately and then meeting over lunch or one evening a week to discuss what you are learning.
+Invite them to meet with you weekly to go through our Discovering Relational Wisdom or Relational Peacemaking courses together, either by using one of our group study sets or by going through the online course privately and then meeting over lunch or one evening a week to discuss what you are learning.